LetPeopleWork/FlowPulse/docs/index.md

 # Documentation Structure
 The documentation is structured into various chapters.
 In [Installation](./installation/installation.html) you can find information about how to get started with FlowPulse.

 Under [Configuration](./configuration/configuration.html) you’ll find everything you need to configure FlowPulse.
-This includes various ways of how to configure FlowPulse itself, as well as how you can connect to Work Tracking Systems like Jira and Azure DevOps.
+This includes various ways of how to configure FlowPulse itself.

-[Concepts](./concepts/concepts.html) guides you with your first steps in FlowPulse.
+[Data Sources](./datasource/datasources.html) explains from where (including Jira and Azure DevOps) you can load data, while [Charts](./charts/charts.html) and [Forecasts](./forecasts/forecasts.html) dive deeper into the respective Features.
 In [FAQ](./faq/faq.html) you find frequently asked questions.

 # Contributions